oholiab/bash_helpers/README.md

 	Written in bash, this uses ssh to grab a copy of the file from both host1 and host2 and diff them

+* Dpkg Diff Uniques

+		Usage: dpkgdiffuniques [file] (or can be piped to)

+	Written in ruby, this will parse a diff of the output of dpkg -l from two machines and tell you which packages are unique to which boxes, ignoring versioning.

+	You have to do the diff yourself first.